 If an acquisition is your exit strategy, your acquisition should be friendly.
 You likely will attempt to find an acquiring business that you want to sell to.

 3. Sell to someone you know

-Going public might be difficult for small businesses, as it costs a significant amount of money.
+However, going public might be difficult for small businesses because it costs a significant amount of time and money.
 If you want a fast exit strategy, an IPO might not be the way to go.